amerlin/angularHelloWorld/README.md

 # Project Info

-This is a simple Angular 5 site
+This is a simple Angular 5 site.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.